Failon Ngayon

-Failon Ngayon (lit. failon now) is a Philippine television news magazine show broadcast by ABS-CBN, hosted by Ted Failon.
-The program premiered on October 24, 2009, and prior to its cancellation, it aired every Saturday on the network's Yes Weekend! block.
+Failon Ngayon (lit. failon now) is a Philippine television documentary show broadcast by ABS-CBN.
+Hosted by Ted Failon, it aired on the network's Yes Weekend line up from October 24, 2009 to May 2, 2020.

 History

 Overview

 The show offered investigative reports, public service, features and stories of national importance taken from the viewpoint of individual/s involved with or in conflict with various issues.
 Failon brings his wit, humor and intelligent analysis to national issues that negatively affects the Filipinos, with the mantra "Sa Mga Isyu ng Bayan, Lahat Tayo Sila may Pakialam!" (lit.
 In the Nation's Issues, Everyone Needs they to Know!) in mind.

 2009–2015: as a late-afternoon show

 Failon Ngayon premiered on October 24, 2009 as one of the new shows unveiled by ABS-CBN, along with It's Showtime.
-It also served as lead-in to TV Patrol Sabado (now TV Patrol Weekend).
+It also served as lead-in to TV Patrol Sabado (now TV Patrol Weekend) which was anchored by Alex Santos and Bernadette Sembrano.

 Initially, the show was formatted as an extension of the Tambalan radio program co-hosted by Failon and Korina Sanchez, featuring a mix of analysis on topical serious issues and public service reports.
 On select weeks, it also catered to celebrity interviews and humorous features, emulating the styles of American late-night talk shows.

 The show was then produced within the ABS-CBN studios with Failon as host and Zhander Cayabyab (who later became a DZMM reporter) as his sidekick, soundman and humor features reporter.

-On September 2011, the program reformatted to become more documentary-investigative leaning with several topics discussed over multiple weeks.
+In September 2011, the program reformatted to become more documentary-investigative leaning with several topics discussed over multiple weeks.
 To cater to the new format, Failon mostly ventured outside the studio as a pre-taped program with additional man-on-the street interviews.